 - 100% renewable energy from over a three-year period starting from 2020

 - 25% reduction in waste per ton of product and zero waste to landfill by 2025

 - 100% closed water cycle in all production facilities by 2025

-In 2019, PACCOR standardised the monitoring of the diverse energy, waste and water tracking systems and in 2020 the company identified and implemented strategic energy waste and water reduction projects across all sites, as part of the resource efficiency program.
+In 2019, PACCOR standardized the monitoring of the diverse energy, waste, and water tracking systems and in 2020 the company identified and implemented strategic energy waste and water reduction projects across all sites, as part of the resource efficiency program.
 Last year the expected energy efficiency improvement has been achieved and the overall renewable electricity share has been increased to 64%.

 For 2021, PACCOR has secured additional renewable electricity up to 86% of all electricity use with 12 out of 16 plants now running entirely on renewable electricity, by guarantees of origin for renewable energy in accordance with the EU Renewable Energy Directive and in compliance with the quality criteria of the latest Green House Gas (GHG) Protocol Scope 2 of application.

 “Furthermore, the renewable electricity we have purchased comes from power plants with high-quality sustainability attributes such as the guarantee of re-investment in new renewable capacity and additional measures for the preservation of biodiversity.
 In this way, we are further contributing to the implementation of SDG 7, on access to affordable, reliable, and sustainable energy, and SDG 13, on urgent action to combat climate change," concludes Caterina Camerani, VP Group Sustainability at PACCOR.

 For further details and progress on CARE, see PACCOR’s first Annual Sustainability Report which will be published in April 2021.